- Five NHS trusts worked with Virginia Mason Institute (VMI) to develop a ‘lean’ culture of continuous improvement which puts patients first.

-- Partnering with NHS Improvement, the Health Foundation have commissioned an independent evaluation to measure the impact of the partnership between VMI and the five trusts on the quality and efficiency of health care services and organisational culture in each trust.
+- Partnering with NHS Improvement, the Health Foundation commissioned an independent evaluation to measure the impact of the partnership between VMI and the five trusts on the quality and efficiency of health care services and organisational culture in each trust.

-Specifically, the evaluation seeks to:
+Specifically, the evaluation aimed to:

 - evidence impact in terms of improving quality and efficiency of service delivery

 - identify challenges to implementation and how these might be overcome

 - consider the role of leadership in driving and sustaining change

 - understand the nuances of context that support (or hinder) the development of a culture of continuous improvement capability

 - and finally, to develop a contingency theory of implementation for wider learning and dissemination across the NHS.